Biographies Characteristics Analysis

 98. There are no clocks in Las Vegas casinos.

-99. The only country where no births were registered in 1983 is the Vatican.
+99. The only country where not a single birth was registered in 1983 is the Vatican.

-100. If all the steel cables of the largest suspension bridge Akashi-Kaikyo were stretched out in length, then they could encircle the Earth as many as seven times.
+100. If you stretch out all the steel cables of the largest suspension bridge Akashi-Kaikyo, then they could encircle the Earth as many as seven times.

-101. The most windy place is Victoria Land, located in Antarctica.
+101. The windiest place is Victoria Land, located in Antarctica.
 The wind speed here reaches 215 kilometers per hour.

-102. Andorra is the only country in the world with free postage.
+102. Andorra is the only country in the world with free postal services.

-103. Rolling a finger at the temple in Argentina and Peru means "I think."
-In other countries, the same gesture means "crazy".
+103. Scrolling your finger at your temple means “I think” in Argentina and Peru.
+In other countries, the same gesture means “crazy.”

 104. In Japan, it is considered very indecent to kiss in front of witnesses.